-Isaiah’s words that follow this hard prediction point us to find comfort, not by avoiding the troubling times, but by trusting God in the troubling times.
+Isaiah’s words that follow this hard prediction for Judah’s future point us to find comfort, not by avoiding the troubling times, but by trusting God in the troubling times.
 Our hope is found in waiting on the LORD.
 Placing our confident expectation in our omnipresent, omnipotent, omniscient, never weary God.

-Finding this comfort happens only as you admit your own weakness.
+But finding this supernatural comfort happens only as you admit your own weakness.
 You must embrace that you are faint.
 That you have no might.
 That you have no idea what God is doing.
 That God’s understanding is unsearchable.

 What is producing your exhaustion today?
 Trying to figure it all out?
 Trying to control everything?
 Trying to rule your own kingdom?
 Trying to avoid problems?
 Trying not to fail?
-The reality is that most of our exhaustion in life is not produced by life, but by our response to life.
+The reality is that most of our exhaustion in life is not produced by life, but by our response to life (you might want to re-read that).
 Our weariness comes from our refusal to wait.

-But what is this renewed strength that God gives to those who wait upon him?
-The word renewed means exchanged.
-God exchanges our weakness for his strength.
-The strength of his relentless love.
-Now, empowered by Christ’s love in us, we can powerfully share that same love with others.
+OK, that sounds nice, but what is this renewed strength that God gives to those who wait upon him?
+The word renewed means the same thing as exchanged.
+God doesn’t pump up our own internal power.
+He exchanges our weakness for his strength.
+Through humble waiting, God transforms our powerlessness into the greatest of powers – the power of grace.
+And now, empowered by Christ’s grace in us, we can powerfully share that same grace with others.

 “To live is Christ” offers to us the very strength of God.
-Christ’s tireless love lives in us.
-His unfainting grace is our power.
-The power to soar, to run or just to walk.
+His resurrection power.
+Christ’s tireless love living in us.
+His un-fainting grace is our power.
+The power to soar, to run, or to just walk awaits us each day.
 The power that comes not by striving, but by resting, waiting, and hoping in God’s love for us.
 The power that comes by removing all of your unloving expectations from yourself and others, and placing them all on the all powerful, all knowing, all loving God of creation.